andybluey/andybluey.github.io/about.md

 ### Background

+I used to be a research analyst and a fund manager.

+_What does that mean?_

+I would right a lot of reports after spending a long time investigating a company or industry!

-I used to be a research analyst.
-I would analyse a company - looking at it's business strategy, competitive position and advantages, key drivers, industry analysis then investigating its financials which involved modelling historical data and developing forecasts & valuations.
+To analyse a company I would look at it's business strategy, competitive position and advantages, key drivers, and the industry it operates in.
+After that, I'd start investigating its financials which involved modelling historical data, building out analytics & ratios and then developing forecasts & valuations.

-I'd also have to use a lot of data, so I began getting into Excel VBA and coding because it automated a lot of menial, repetitive tasks.
+I'd also have to use a lot of data from a range of sources (company, ABS, bloomberg, etc).
+So I began getting into Excel VBA and coding because it automated a lot of menial, repetitive tasks.

 ### Move to Tech